Skip to main content

 Spec values

-Each domain element in collects has a spec that indicates whether it is required:
+Each entry in collects has a spec that indicates whether it is required, and may also have a parentSpec when the parent domain element is itself optional or conditional:

 Polling for interactions